Develop a Growth Mindset and Reach Your Goal in 2026

 Seeking Approval

+A fixed mindset may be reinforced by a strong desire for external validation.
 Relying on external approval can hinder the development of a growth mindset, as it focuses on outcomes rather than the learning process.

 Impatience with Progress

+Developing a growth mindset is a gradual process.
 Take it from me: If you push for quick results, you are going to get frustrated.
-Feeling frustrated can lead you right back into a fixed mindset.
+And, feeling frustrated can lead you right back into a fixed mindset.
+It’s a vicious cycle.

 Avoidance of Challenges Such as Uncertainty.